 How to avoid bad breath with dentures

-Use a denture adhesive: Using a denture adhesive can help prevent food from getting trapped underneath your dentures by creating a seal between your gums and dentures.
-This can allow you to enjoy your meals, and reduce the chance of bad breath occurring.
+Denture adhesives can help prevent food from getting trapped underneath your dentures by creating a seal between your gums and dentures.
+They help you enjoy your meals and reduce the chance of bad breath occurring.

 By cleaning away the plaque and removing food debris every day, you’ll reduce the risk of bacterial build-up.
 All it takes to keep your dentures clean is five simple steps.

 Take your dentures out at night

 Be sure to remove your dentures before you sleep to prevent bacteria from forming and growing overnight.